Colon and Rectal Center of Excellence

 Colon and rectal cancer specialists

 The AHN National Accreditation Program for Rectal Cancer certified Colon and Rectal Cancer Surgery Center of Excellence was the first in Pennsylvania.
-Our expert multidisciplinary team of healthcare professionals include surgeons, oncologists, radiologists, geneticists, survivorship programs, and many healthcare professionals.
+Our expert multidisciplinary team of healthcare professionals includes surgeons, oncologists, radiologists, geneticists, survivorship programs, and many healthcare professionals.

-Colon and rectal surgeons
+Colon and rectal surgeon leads

 James McCormick, D.O., FACS, FASCRS